Travel Tips when flying with a Baby

 1. We made sure to feed our baby during take-off and landing.
 Luckily, our flight is at 2 pm and that’s usually his snack time and nap time.
 Gave him some snacks and a bottle of milk and he napped really well.

 4. Follow his bedtime routine.
 Our baby usually sleeps late around 8 to 10 pm.
-By 7 pm we changed his diaper, changed his onesie, and prepare his last feeding.
+By 7 pm we changed his diaper, changed his onesie, and prepared his last feeding.
 Our baby slept like a baby in his bassinet, the bassinet provided by Singapore Airlines helped a lot.
+Our little one sometimes uses a Zippered Sleeping Sack for sleeping.

 5. We gave him a pacifier just for the flight.
 The air pressure worried me a lot and the pacifier helped release the air pressure in his ears.
-Our baby is not used to sucking on a pacifier but I guess he knew he needed it for his ears.
+Our baby is not used to sucking on a pacifier but I guess he knew he needed it for his ears, to avoid losing the pacifier or any toy try Baby Pacifier Clip/Blanket Leash.
+Also,if your baby is teething this Never Drop from Hand Baby Teething is a lifesaver.

 How to avoid a fussy baby during long flights